ILRS Terms of Reference (PDF)

 2.3 Data Centers

 2.3.1 Regional Data Centers

-The Regional Data Centers reduce traffic on electronic networks.
-They collect reformatted tracking data from Operational Data Centers and/or individual tracking stations, maintain a local archive of the data received and, in some cases, transmit these data to the Global Data Centers.
-Regional Data Centers may also meet the requirements for Operational Centers and Global Data Centers (as defined in the previous and following paragraphs) of strictly regional network operations and duplicate activities of Global Data Centers to facilitate easy access to the information and products.
+The Regional Data Centers help reduce and consolidate data traffic on electronic networks.
+They collect reformatted tracking data from Operations Centers and/or individual tracking stations, maintain a local archive of the data received and, in some cases, transmit these data to the Global Data Centers.
+Regional Data Centers may also meet the requirements for Operations Centers and Global Data Centers (as defined in the previous and following paragraphs) of strictly regional network operations and duplicate activities of Global Data Centers to facilitate easy access to the information and products.

 2.3.2 Global Data Centers

 The Global Data Centers are the primary interfaces to the Analysis Centers and the outside user community.
 Their primary tasks include the following:

 - Receive/retrieve, archive and provide online access to tracking data received from the Operations Centers/Regional Data Centers